Québec City to Minganie: A 15-day Responsible Travel Itinerary

 Where to stay: Hôtel Tadoussac, Condos Natakam, Canopée Lit

-Where to eat: Hôtel Tadoussac, La Galouine, Chez Mathilde
+Where to eat: Hôtel Tadoussac, Chez Mathilde

 • Stage 5: To the End of the Road!